foxBMS/foxbms-2/docs/software/modules/driver/dma/dma.rst

     xMPUSettings->xRegion[ portNUM_CONFIGURABLE_REGIONS - 1 ].ulRegionAttribute   = portMPU_PRIV_RW_USER_RW_NOEXEC | portMPU_NORMAL_OINC_SHARED;

-has to be added. ``portNUM_CONFIGURABLE_REGIONS-1`` means that the last user region is used, as wished in the |halcogen| configuration.
+has to be added. ``portNUM_CONFIGURABLE_REGIONS-1`` means that the last user region is used, as wished in the |ti-halcogen| configuration.

 Using the defined area in code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^